 The Urchin Software Corporation was born in the mid-90s out of a desire to analyze and interpret web traffic.
 During its early days, the company was one of the pioneers in the digital analytics arena.
 The idea behind the name Urchin was gathering and collecting data, mirroring how sea urchins collect debris using their spines.

 Urchin focused on log file analytics, which relied on server-generated files to analyze web traffic.
 In 1997, the company made a significant stride by processing multiple days’ traffic stats in less than 30 minutes.
 This achievement dramatically improved how marketers and webmasters viewed and analyzed data.
-Web analytics was a complex task during these early days, and Urchin’s innovative approach streamlined it, making insights more accessible and actionable.
+Web analytics was a complex task in the early days, and Urchin’s innovative approach streamlined it, making insights more accessible and actionable.

 By 2002, the Urchin Traffic Monitor (UTM) was launched, which could provide granular web traffic insights.
 This system was ground-breaking because it didn’t rely solely on traditional Apache log files.
 It also incorporated cookies to give more detailed user information.